webarch-coop/ansible-role-etchosts/README.md

 ### etchosts_template

-A boolean that defaults to `false`, the `/etc/hosts` file is edired using [ansible.buiiltin.lineinfile](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/lineinfile_module.html), set `etchosts_template` to `true` for [ansible.builtin.template](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/template_module.html) to be used.
+A boolean that defaults to `false` which results in the `/etc/hosts` file being edited using [ansible.buiiltin.lineinfile](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/lineinfile_module.html), set `etchosts_template` to `true` for [ansible.builtin.template](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/template_module.html) to be used.

 ### etchosts_validate

-A boolean that defaults to `true`, use the [meta/argument_specs.yml](meta/argument_specs.yml) file to check all variables that start with `etchosts_`.
+A boolean that defaults to `true`, which results in the [meta/argument_specs.yml](meta/argument_specs.yml) file being used to check all variables that start with `etchosts_`.

 ## Repository